How Many Calories In Pabst Blue Ribbon? (Complete Breakdown)

 Is Pabst Blue Ribbon A Healthier Beer?

-As above, the exact definition of healthy as it pertains to you depends on your own health goals.
+As mentioned above, the exact definition of healthy as it pertains to you depends on your own health goals.
 Pabst Blue Ribbon is a full-strength lager.
 It has a fairly standard calorie and carb count for a beer of its style.
 There are low-carb and low-calorie variations of the flagship Pabst Blue Ribbon beer that might suit drinkers looking to cut calories.

 It’s also worth noting that consumption of alcohol is a personal choice, and excess consumption of any alcoholic beverage, either regularly or bingeing, is not usually considered a healthy option.
+Drinkers looking to restrict their calorie and carb intake might turn to PBR Easy, a low-calorie, low-carb iteration of Pabst Blue Ribbon.